 BA (Hons.), LL.B

 Kate joined RDM as an associate lawyer in 2021, bringing with her a wealth of experience particularly in insurance defence and personal injury law.
 In the past, she acted as defence counsel for ICBC as well as in-house counsel for a multinational insurance company and resort/construction development company managing a variety of claims from disability and punitive damages claims to catastrophic ski accidents, construction defects and employment and privacy claims.
-Kate currently focuses on representing people who have suffered injuries as a result of motor vehicle collisions as well as slip and falls and medical malpractice.
+Kate currently focuses on representing people who have suffered injuries as a result of sexual assault, motor vehicle collisions as well as slip and falls and medical malpractice.

 Born in Ottawa and then raised in Nova Scotia, Kate completed her undergraduate degree at Acadia University in Wolfville, Nova Scotia, and received her law degree from the University of Victoria.
 Kate has put down roots in the Fraser Valley over the past 7 years, where she enjoys walking her three mini dogs (under 5 lbs), reading Nordic Noir mysteries and watching murder mysteries.
 She tries to stay current with music, movies and pop culture to maintain a perception of being even slightly “cool” according to her 2 young nieces and 1 young nephew.